What does a Polysomnographic Technologist do?

 Qualifications

-- State licensure or certification, if required by the state.
+- State licensure or certification as required by the state of employment.

-- Strong knowledge of sleep disorders, diagnostic techniques, and treatment options.
+- Strong knowledge of sleep disorders and their diagnostic and treatment processes.

 Is becoming a Polysomnographic Technologist a good career path?

-Here are some pros and cons of being a Polysomnographic Technologist:
+Consider these pros and cons before pursuing a career as a Polysomnographic Technologist:

 - Pros: